LordFckHelmchen/WrathAndGloryXPOptimizer/README.md

 # Wrath & Glory XP Optimizer

 Evert wondered if it is better to choose *Agility* over separate points into *Ballistic Skill* & *Stealth*?
-Ever thought that your current character has only *Intelligence* but no points left for anything else?
+Ever thought that your current character has only *Intellect* but no points left for anything else?

 This repo contains a Mixed-Integer Non-Linear Programming (MI-NLP) optimization solution to spending the optimal amount of XP on selected attributes, skills & derived properties in the role-playing game [Wrath & Glory by Cubicle 7](https://www.cubicle7games.com/our-games/wrath-glory/).